beesoncaleb/nixos-config/README.md

 - Setup virtual machine software
 - Set up a sleeping or idle mechanism
 - Get a proper method for setting up development environments (Nix Shell or Devenv potentially)
+- Look it setting up ways to open new terminals in current location
 - Rice my shit

 ## Later fixes